ansible/ansible/docs/docsite/rst/porting_guide_2.0.rst

 * dnf module has been rewritten.
 Some minor changes in behavior may be observed.
 * win_updates has been rewritten and works as expected now.
 * from 2.0.1 onwards, the implicit setup task from gather_facts now correctly inherits everything from play, but this might cause issues for those setting
   `environment` at the play level and depending on `ansible_env` existing.
-Previouslly this was ignored but now might issue an 'Undefined' error.
+Previously this was ignored but now might issue an 'Undefined' error.

 Deprecated
 ----------